 Round 3 Ch3 (counts as first dc), 2dc in ch-sp, ch1, *(3dc, ch2, 3dc) in corner ch-sp, ch1, 3dc in next ch-sp, ch1; repeat from * 2 more times, (3dc, ch2, 3dc) in corner ch-sp, ch1, join with ss in 3rd ch of beg-ch.

-Continue like in Round 3, but crochet 3dc and ch1 in each ch-sp in between corner spaces.
+Continue as in Round 3, but crochet 3dc and ch1 in each ch-sp between corner spaces.
 This will grow your granny square motif to the desired size.

 Remember: if you’re ready for the real work, my Rainbow Granny Square Blanket is perfect for practising your Granny squares!